Alfresco/alfresco-build-tools/docs/README.md

 Below is the detailed description of the above message card.

 - The `summary` of the message card tells you the author, event name, and the repo where it was performed.
-- The below `change log` will fetch the commit details.
+- The below `Changelog` section will list the commits.
 - The `build_and_test` and `publish` are the job names added as a `need`.
 If you want to display needs status, you need to explicitly send the JSON object of the `needs` context as an input.

   ```yml